TGOlson/tggl-prjct/README.md

 # Slide Toggle Buttons

-An open source library of flat UI slide toggle buttons, [check it out](http://tgolson.github.io/tggl-prjct/).
+An open source library of flat UI slide toggle buttons.

+[View the site](http://tgolson.github.io/tggl-prjct/) for examples, documentation, and other info.

 ### Overview